 This report has been prepared by Environmental Resources Management Ltd (ERM) on behalf of Forth Ports Ltd (Forth Ports) in support of a Marine Licence application for disposal of dredged material at sea.
-It compares various options for the disposal of dredge material from the Port of Leith and identifies the Best Practicable Environmental Option (BPEO).
+It compares various options for the disposal of dredged material from the Port of Methil and identifies the Best Practicable Environmental Option (BPEO) (1).

-Under the Marine (Scotland) Act 2010, Section 21(1), a Marine Licence issued by Marine Scotland is required for the dredging and the deposit of substances or objects within waters adjacent to Scotland.
+Under the Marine (Scotland) Act, 2010, Section 21(1), a Marine Licence issued by Marine Scotland is required for the deposit of substances or objects within waters adjacent to Scotland.
 Under Part 4, Section 27(2), Marine Scotland has an obligation to consider the availability of practical alternatives when considering applications involving disposal of material at sea.
 Applications for a Marine Licence to dispose of dredged spoil at sea require a BPEO assessment, demonstrating that alternatives to sea disposal have been investigated and that sea disposal does not pose an unacceptable risk to the marine environment and other legitimate users.

-Marine Licences for these activities are currently valid in Scotland for up to three years (1).
-Forth Ports Ltd currently has a maintenance disposal licence (06449/18/1) to maintain a safe navigable depth which expired on 12 February 2021.
+Marine Licences for these activities are valid in Scotland for up to three years (2).
+Forth Ports currently has a maintenance disposal licence (06058/18/0) to maintain a safe navigable depth which expires on 5 April 2021.
 This application is therefore expected to cover dredge spoil disposal operations from 2021 to 2024.